drbr/tournament-simulator/README.md

 It's built with create-react-app, so you can run `pnpm start` locally for a dev server or `pnpm build` to build a production bundle.

+This is deployed on GitHub Pages at https://drbr.github.io/tournament-simulator.
+To deploy, run `pnpm run deploy` locally.